shrutisharma27/7targets-docs/_posts/2020-02-12-organization-schedule.md

 Schedule is accessible to other users in the org to use, they cannot edit it though.

+If you want to delete a specific schedule, you have to click on the delete icon which comes up on hover of the specific schedule in the schedule drop down list.
+System provided schedules cannot be deleted, so the delete icon will not come in front of them.

 ## Questions answered
 - How do I add my custom schedule with custom message ?
 - How many follow ups should I use ?
+- How can we delete schedules ?
 - If I change a in use schedule for number of followups or custom messages will it effect existing leads?
 - Can I use schedule created by my team member ?